7 tech trends shaping 2026

 Several local companies are taking the technology from lab to market: ScalINQ develops cryogenics for quantum computers; Low Noise Factory is world-leading in low-noise components; and Atlantic Quantum, operating from dual bases at MIT and Chalmers, is developing superconducting quantum computers in close collaboration with WACQT.

-Atlantic Quantum has joined forces with Google Quantum AI to co-develop the next generation of superconducting quantum systems.
+Atlantic Quantum has acquired by, and joined forces with Google Quantum AI to co-develop the next generation of superconducting quantum systems.
 At the same time, international players such as IonQ are strengthening Gothenburg’s position as a quantum hub – collaborating with giants like AstraZeneca and innovators such as Einride to develop quantum-optimised solutions in transport, logistics, automotive and AI.

 With strong collaboration between academia, industry and startups, Gothenburg is establishing itself as an international testbed for quantum innovation.